I remember now...

 Over time, Queensryche would go on to huge mainstream success and like many bands of their era, would suffer once the grunge movement – ironically coming out of Queensryche's hometown – took root.
 Ultimately, the original five-member lineup of the band would fracture in late 1997, as guitarist Chris DeGarmo departed, leaving fellow axeman Michael Wilton, bassist Eddie Jackson, drummer Scott Rockenfield, and vocalist Geoff Tate to fend for themselves.

 The four would go forward with a host of replacement guitarists over the years.
-While the quality of music those lineups produced depends on the individual listener, most fans would agree that Queensryche was never the same.
+While the appeal of the music those lineups produced depends on individual taste, most fans would agree that Queensryche was never the same.
 The band's sound was a songwriting mixture of Tate's progressive leanings; DeGarmo's sense of melody and ability to put together complex, interesting arrangements; and Wilton's aggressive guitar riffs.
+(Not to mention a very underrated and nuanced rhythm section between Jackson and Rockenfield.)

 My hope is that AnybodyListening.net changes that.
 This site is written with the goal of connecting the reader with the feelings they had when they first discovered Queensryche in those early years of the band.
 And if you came on-board after the original lineup disbanded, this biography might give you a taste of why Queensryche was so different than their contemporaries during their peak and just why the band was heralded by fans and peers.